-Garth Cummings began his cello studies in the public school music program in Seattle, Washington, and entered private study soon thereafter.
+Mr. Cummings began his cello studies in the public school music program in Seattle, Washington, and entered private study soon thereafter.
 Garth developed an interest in computer programming after being introduced to the subject in high school (in the pre-personal computer era).
-He used these skills to put himself through college and now works as a software engineer at Apple.
+He used these skills to put himself through college and worked as a software engineer for multiple decades.

 Mr. Cummings received his Bachelor of Music degree in Cello Performance from Willamette University in Salem, Oregon.
-He went on to earn Master of Music degrees in Applied Cello and Music Theory from the University of Wisconsin-Madison where he studied cello with Lowell Creitz and chamber music with members of the Pro Arte Quartet.
-He is currently a student of the noted cello pedagogue Irene Sharp.
+He went on to earn Master of Music degrees in Applied Cello and Music Theory from the University of Wisconsin-Madison.
+There he studied cello with Lowell Creitz and chamber music with the Pro Arte Quartet.
+His master’s thesis topic was Microcomputer Applications in Musical Acoustical Analysis.
+He was a student of the noted cello pedagogue Irene Sharp for 15 years.

 Principal Bass• Clark Cox

 Clark Cox is a bassist, bass guitarist, and software engineer originally from Louisville, KY.
 These days, he performs regularly with the Mission Chamber Orchestra, and the Nova Vista Symphony.
 Clark has been playing bass since the age of 7, is a graduate of the Youth Performing Arts School in Louisville, KY where he performed in the school’s symphony orchestras, jazz band, and pit orchestra, and was a member of the KMEA All-State orchestra 5 years running.
 He has performed with many orchestras including the Louisville Youth Orchestra, the Louisville Orchestra, and the Louisville Mandolin Orchestra.